MikelSalazar/sparcl/guides/createexperiment.md

 ## Add `Settings` and `Viewer` component files

 The next step is to define settings for the experiment.
-The Javascript framework used for sparcl is svelte.
-While there is an intention to use plain Web Components in sparcl in the future, for now a svelte component is needed to define the settings.
+The Javascript framework used for sparcl is [svelte](https://svelte.dev/).
+While there is an intention to use plain Web Components in sparcl in the future for components like this, for now a svelte component is needed to define the settings.
 This file needs to be added to `src/experiments/<shorthand>/<experimentid>`.
 With the value of 'arc' for `<shorthand>` and 'particle' for the `experimentid`, the full path for the file looks like this:

     `/src/experiments/arc/particle/Settings.svelte`